 Hypothyroidism, also referred to as underactive thyroid, occurs when the thyroid gland fails to produce sufficient thyroid hormones.
 Addressing this condition promptly is crucial as it tends to worsen over time.
 If left untreated, hypothyroidism can contribute to various other health problems, including chronic fatigue, fibromyalgia, obesity, joint pain, infertility, and blood sugar imbalances.

 Symptoms of Hypothyroidism The symptoms of hypothyroidism can vary depending on the severity of the thyroid hormone deficiency.
 Fatigue and weight gain are common early signs of thyroid dysfunction.
 Here is a list of symptoms to be aware of:

-Suppose you are experiencing these symptoms or have been diagnosed with Hypothyroidism.
-In that case, you must consult a medical professional such as our experts at Robinhood Integrative Health in Winston-Salem, North Carolina.
+If you are experiencing these symptoms or have been diagnosed with hypothyroidism, the medical professionals at Robinhood Integrative Health in Winston-Salem can help.

 At Robinhood Integrative Health we adopt a careful and diligent approach to diagnose and treat hypothyroidism.
 Here’s how we differ from traditional methods:

 We believe that subtle cases of hypothyroidism are often overlooked by conventional doctors who rely solely on the TSH test for diagnosis.
 To catch all cases, we employ a comprehensive thyroid panel that includes TSH, Free T3, Total T3, Free T4, Reverse T3, and Thyroid Antibodies.